Getting Ready for Advocacy

 By Lynne Arnold

-For the first couple of years after my son’s autism diagnosis at 3 years old, nothing was more confusing for me than how to navigate the world of special education.
+For the first couple years of my son’s autism diagnosis at 3 years old, nothing was more confusing for me than how to navigate the world of special education.

-I had put my son on a special diet, studied complex medical interventions, and even overcame my fear of giving my son a methyl-B12 injection.
-I was Supermom when it came down to what I could do personally for my son.
+I had put my son on a special diet, studied complex medical interventions and even overcame my fear of giving my son an MB-12 injection.
+I was super mom when it came down to what I could do personally for my son.

 But despite endless telephone calls, I wasn’t successful in getting anyone to take comparable action for my son at my local school district or regional center (California’s state agency for developmental disabilities).
 It was like banging my head against a brick wall.

-It took me nine months just to get an IEP (Individualized Education Program) meeting.
+It took me nine months just to get an IEP (individual education plan) meeting.
 Then I was totally clueless.
 The IEP form had already been filled out.
 The school psychologist had never met my son; but he and other staff who didn’t attend the meeting had already signed the IEP.
-Attending the meeting were me, the county representative, and a speech pathologist.
+The meeting was simply myself, the county representative and a speech pathologist.
 It was all totally out of compliance with all applicable state and federal laws.
 But what did I know?